restic/restic/doc/Manual.md

 Flags:
-      --no-lock                do not lock the repo, this allows some operations on read-only repos -p, --password-file string   read the repository password from a file -q, --quiet                  do not outputcomprehensive progress report -r, --repo string            repository to backup to or restore from (default: $RESTIC_REPOSITORY)
+      --no-lock                do not lock the repo, this allows some operations on read-only repos -p, --password-file string   read the repository password from a file -q, --quiet                  do not output comprehensive progress report -r, --repo string            repository to backup to or restore from (default: $RESTIC_REPOSITORY)

 Use "restic [command] --help" for more information about a command.